JelleZijlstra/taxonomy/docs/person.md

 given names should generally be included, although occasionally some rarely used names can be omitted, especially for continental European names.

+In cases where using a single canonical name could lead to confusion, a _name alias_ can be used, which points to the canonical name but uses a different form.
+For example, Cranbrook's early work was published under the name [Lord Medway](/h/82298), so these articles are given under that alias.

 Names are currently written in the Latin alphabet in the database, except for a few Russian names written in Cyrillic.
 It would perhaps be more consistent with the general commitment to use names in their native forms to list names in other non-Latin writing